panglesd/slipshow/docs/manim.rst

 Including Manim videos is relatively straightforward in Slipshow, since Manim outputs videos, and videos can be included in a Slipshow presentation.

-Suppose for instance that you have manim file like this:
+Suppose for instance that you have Manim file like this:

 .. code-block:: python